Writing: Back to the basics

 George Orwell, an English novelist and journalist, applied the same idea to his famous works nearly a century ago.
 It’s incredible to think the same tactics that captivated readers of the 1940s, can still essentially be applied to writing today, even amongst our fast-paced, “get to the point already” society.

-In one of Orwell’s 1946 essays, he provides us with “six rules of writing,” which I think are worth revisiting and important to consider.
+In one of Orwell’s 1946 essays, he provides us with “six rules of writing,” which are used by any personal statement writer service, writers, bloggers, and I think are worth revisiting and important to consider.

 1) Never use a metaphor, simile, or other figure of speech that you are used to seeing in print.